derrickfurtado/Earn-Burn_Foundations-Project/README.md

 3. Once all Top MVP features are built, build in styling.
     - ✅ Style Login page
     - ✅ style main page
-4. 🚧 Once styling is done, build Analytics page.
+4. 🚧 Once styling is done, build Analytics page.       // scope reduced due to time constraint
     - 🚧 Build sections for each
         - 🚧 Debt-to-Income Ratio
         - 🚧 % remaining in budget
         - 🚧 % spent of budget
+        - 🚧 Format PAID button to indicate appropriate backend boolean status for expenses.paid_status
         - ✅ Current Earn
         - ✅ Current Burn
         - ✅ Remaining Budget
         - ✅ Remaining Unpaid
         - ✅ Wiggle Room
     - 🚧 Style Analytics page
+5. FUTURE STATE:
+    - Capture more user data around demographics (age, gender, career field, years of experience) for use with APIs
+    - API integration with something that displays ranking among others in the same demographic
+        - EX: "of those in your age group and career field, you rank among the top 5% in terms of ...
+Debt-to-Income ratio
+    - Hash password entries
+    - Build more secure login procedure